Here's What's Changing on 'Big Brother All-Stars' Amid the Pandemic

 "Once they go in there, they are going to be just like any other Big Brother cast in terms of the way that they are allowed to relate to one another," Grodner said.

 The two-hour season premiere of Big Brother airs Wednesday at 9 p.m.
 ET/PT on CBS.
 Following the premiere, the series will air Sundays and Wednesdays at 8 p.m.
 ET/PT, and Thursdays at 8 p.m.
-ET, featuring the live eviction show hosted by Chen.
+ET, featuring the live eviction show hosted by Chen Moonves.

 RELATED CONTENT: